codeperfectplus/SystemGuard/README.md

 ```bash
 bash setup.sh
 ```

-It will install the SystemGuard app and its dependencies.
+It will install the SystemGuard app and its dependencies in the crontab and it will be started automatically every time the server is restarted.
 The app will be available at `http://localhost:5050`.

 ## Dependencies(must be installed)